eclipse/paho.mqtt.m2mqtt/README.md

 The binaries are available as a [NuGet package](https://www.nuget.org/packages/nanoframework.M2Mqtt).

-For all information about MQTT protocol, please visit official web site  http://mqtt.org/.
+For all information about MQTT protocol, please visit MQTT official [web site](http://mqtt.org/).
 It is recommended to have a good understanding of how MQTT protocol is working to properly use it.
 The mechanism of Quality of Service is an important one to understand.

 ## Usage